Uwe1209/SPS/Documents/Discussion-reports/Strategy-for-Acquiring-a-Botanical-Image-Dataset-in-Sarawak.md

-Of course.
-Here is a report summarizing our discussion.

-### Report on the Strategy for Acquiring a Botanical Image Dataset in Sarawak
+### Strategy for Acquiring a Botanical Image Dataset in Sarawak

-Date: 6th of October, 2025
+Date: 22nd of September, 2025

 ---